+It's almost the snowy season!
+And after a year long hiatus, it will be great to be back on the squeaky stuff.
 The first day on piste is always an exhilarating one as you find your ski legs and rediscover the snowy playground you hold so dear.
 You get reacquainted with muscles you had long forgotten over the summer.
 Three runs in and you realise maybe you should’ve worked on your ski fitness in the offseason.
 Well, you still can!

 Rhys Artridge from Snow Performance in Melbourne has some great advice for us about simple but effective pre-season ski exercises that you can do at home, with (or without) your kids!

 First of all, you all probably want to know how much time you need to commit to these home ski exercises.
 Rhys recommends 30 mins a session, twice a week for active parents who do daily laps around the house, juggling work and children.
 If you find yourself sitting at a desk for most of your day, then this may be more crucial to stick to.

 The National Strength & Conditioning Association guidelines recommend 2 - 3 sessions per week to continue to gain strength, but this depends on the level of fitness and experience of the individual.
 More advanced folk should consider more frequent fitness sessions, whereas the less experienced will find a good result with 1-2 sessions per week.
 Lucky for us all, the body adapts quickly with repetition so old exercises will be less challenging the more you do them.